-As we age, our bodies change and our nutritional needs begin to shift.
-It's important to be aware of these changes and make adjustments to our diets accordingly.
+As we age, our bodies change, and our nutritional needs begin to shift.
+It's important to be aware of these changes and adjust our diets accordingly.
 Here are 5 diet tips for seniors that will help improve their health.

 Making small dietary changes as we age can have a big impact on our overall health.
 By following these tips senior adults can improve their health, manage their weight, and reduce their risk of developing chronic diseases.
 What changes will you make to your diet today?